 Claiming Compensation For Grievous Bodily Harm (GBH)

-Last Updated 12th December 2025.
+Last Updated 16th April 2026.
 Grievous bodily harm (GBH) can be a traumatising event, with physical, psychological, and financial consequences that extend beyond the incident itself.
 While GBH compensation cannot erase what happened, it can provide much-needed relief during such a difficult time.
 If you were injured in a violent GBH crime in Great Britain, you may be eligible to claim through the Criminal Injuries Compensation Authority (CICA).
 This is the government body that pays compensation to those affected by violent crime in the UK.

 Why not speak with an expert advisor today for more information?
 They can detail the CICA claims process and explain what factors could influence how much compensation for GBH you might receive.
-After experiencing such a distressing event, you deserve guidance that prioritises your needs as you explore your options for making a criminal injuries compensation claim.
+After experiencing such a distressing event, you deserve guidance that prioritises your needs as you explore your options for making criminal injuries compensation claims.
 Our advisors understand this and offer their help without any strings attached.

 Common Questions On GBH Claims